aws/amazon-ecs-cli/README.md

 ## Using Private Registry Authentication

-If you want to use privately hosted container images with ECS, the ECS CLI can store your private registry credentials for you with AWS Secrets Manager and create an IAM role which ECS can use to access the credentials and private images.
+If you want to use privately hosted container images with ECS, the ECS CLI can store your private registry credentials in AWS Secrets Manager and create an IAM role which ECS can use to access the credentials and private images.
 This allows you to:

-* Store private registry credentials within AWS for use with ECS or other services
+* Store private registry credentials within AWS for use with ECS
 * Add the permissions needed to use your registry secrets to a new or existing Task Execution Role
 * Automatically add your private registry credentials to your task definition when running a task or service

 Using privately hosted images with the ECS CLI is done in two parts:

 1) Create new AWS Secrets Manager secrets and an IAM Task Execution Role with `ecs-cli registry-creds up`
-2) Run `ecs-cli compose up` to create and run a task definition that includes the new resources
+2) Run `ecs-cli compose` commands to create and run a task definition that includes the new resources

 ### Storing private registry credentials with `ecs-cli registry-creds up`